 Smiling in excitement Demise was about to order a second blow when the inky black substance suddenly blocked his vision.
 Howling in anger Demise made a mental note to punish his Chief Weapons Engineer for his shoddy cloaking job.
 The Anhinga could obviously see them.
 Gritting his teeth, and struggling for patience, he turned to his Navigator.

 ‘Can we still seem them on radar?’ he demanded, knowing full well that a visual was now almost impossible.

 ‘Yes, got them,’ she replied with a smirk.
 Valley (short for Valley of Death as she explained whenever asked, which was not that often these days if she was being honest) liked to pride herself on her skills, boasting that she could find a hay shaped needle in a haystack.

-‘Continue then,’ smiled Zed, his good humour returning once he understood they could still take another shot.
+‘Continue then,’ smiled Demise, his good humour returning once he understood they could still take another shot.

 It was at this moment that the cotton candy hit the Returned, and everything went suddenly pink and fluffy.
 The Anhinga had also successfully scrambled their main Fragment processor, effectively shutting the submarine down electronically.
 They still had power, but they just couldn’t route it to where it needed to go.
 As a result, nothing inside the Returned was currently working.

 Demise picked up a bottle of Vodka sitting on a small table to his left and in one draught drained the remains of the bottle before smashing it unceremoniously on the side of the Commander’s chair.
 He took a deep breath and exhaled slowly.

 ‘Oh she will pay for that one,’ he growled, his voice a low rumble.